Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Experiments in Fixed Environments

-As a final experiment on Overcooked-AI, we evaluated how UPD performs with humans in a double blind user study.
+\looseness=-1 As a final experiment on Overcooked-AI, we evaluated how UPD performs with humans in a double-blind user study.
 We evaluated four representative agents -- SP, MEP, E3T, and UPD -- on three layouts with challenging coordination dynamics: AA, CR, and CC.
-Twelve participants (ages 26–34, five female) were recruited, each playing all agent-layout combinations in randomised order.
-We collected a total of 144 games, with 36 games being played per method.
+Twelve participants (ages 22-31, five female) were recruited, each playing all agent-layout combinations in randomised order.
+We collected a total of 144 games, with 36 games played per method (200 steps per game, following \cite{jha2025crossenvironmentcooperationenableszeroshot}).
 A tutorial session preceded the trials, and compensation was provided per institutional ethics guidelines.
 The institutional ethics review board approved the study.

-Figure \ref{fig:human-eval} shows that \textbf{UPD achieves significantly higher returns than all baselines when interacting with humans} (right), and is also preferred across most subjective survey items (left): participants found \textbf{UPD significantly more adaptive, more human-like, a better collaborator, and less frustrating to work with}.
-To evaluate overall subjective preference, we aggregated individual responses across all survey items.
-The ratings showed high internal consistency (Cronbach’s $\alpha = 0.938$), justifying the use of a composite score.
-Based on these aggregates, UPD was significantly preferred over all other agents (Wilcoxon signed-rank tests, Holm-Bonferroni-corrected, $p < 0.05$ in all cases).
-UPD is preferred by both artificial and human partners.
+\looseness=-1 \autoref{fig:human-eval} shows that \textbf{UPD achieves higher average returns than the considered baselines in human-AI interactions} (right), and is also preferred across most subjective survey items (left): participants found \textbf{UPD significantly more adaptive, more human-like, a better collaborator, and less frustrating to work with}.
+To evaluate overall subjective preference, we aggregated individual responses across the survey items.
+The ratings showed high internal consistency (Cronbach’s $\alpha = 0.916$), justifying the use of a composite score.
+UPD received higher aggregate preference scores than other methods and their differences were statistically significant (Wilcoxon signed-rank tests, Holm-Bonferroni-corrected, $p < 0.05$).
+Given the sample size, these results demonstrate that UPD is effective at collaborating with humans, rather than establishing it as the best-performing method overall.